SR-22 Insurance: State-by-State Requirements + Cost (2026)

 Florida and Virginia use a higher-coverage variant called FR-44 for DUI/DWI convictions.
 The filing form is similar to SR-22 but certifies coverage at significantly higher liability limits:

-- Virginia FR-44: 60/120/40 liability limits.
-Roughly 2x the state minimum.
+- Virginia FR-44: 60/120/40 liability limits, against a 30/60/20 state minimum — roughly 2x across the board.

 Both states still use the regular SR-22 for non-DUI suspensions.
 The FR-44 distinction matters because the higher limits push premiums up another 30-50% above what an SR-22 would cost in those states.
 Florida drivers often pay $3,500-$5,500 per year for the underlying FR-44 policy compared with $2,500-$3,500 for an SR-22 there.